melissaboiko/myougiden/README.md

     $ sudo updatedb-myougiden -f
     # This command downloads and compile JMdict.
-    # It's a bit heavy, go have some coffee...
+    # It's a bit slow, go have some coffee...

 That's it, have fun!